TheLazyIndianTechie/TheLazyIndianTechie/README.md

 Game Developer
 --------------

-I love games.
-I play games, I make games, I breathe games...
-Currently exploring Mixed Reality and Metaverse related projects.
-Love everything technology.
-Love networking and am looking to mentor as well!
+An avid gamer, I enjoy single player, narrative, story-driven games like The Last of Us.
+This was one of the primary reasons I became a Game Developer; to create amazing experiences like these.
+While that's the ultimate goal, I'm building my career learning the various intricacies of gamedev and levelling up as I go along!

+If you know what that feels like, do hit me up.
+I'm always open to collaborate on projects, discuss games or even do some multiplayer sessions of Destiny!

 * 🌍  I'm based in Bangalore, India
 * ✉️  You can contact me at [thelazyindiantechie@gmail.com](mailto:thelazyindiantechie@gmail.com)
-* 🧠  I'm learning Unity MARS, Unreal 5.2, Shader Graph, MetaQuest 2
+* 🧠  Currently, I'm learning Unity MARS, Unreal 5.2, Shader Graph, MetaQuest 2
 * 🤝  I'm open to collaborating on game development projects, open source gamedev, tech videos
 * ⚡  I love coffee, board games and meeting new people!